Koyonari/BED2024Apr_P03_T05/README.md

 - **Ng Kai Huat Jason** - S10262552

 ## Introduction
-We are Team 5 from P03, taking the BED Module from Software Engineering Specialisation under Information Technology (N54).
-This repository is for our assignment project, NutriAid.
+We are Team 5 from P03.
+This repository is for our BED assignment project, NutriAid.

 NutriAid is a web application designed to bridge the gap between underprivileged individuals and volunteers willing to provide food aid.